 At the midpoint of this season of Lent, today's Mass readings focus on testing.
-The Israelites tested God in the desert (Ps 95:9) with grumbling.
-Some, "to test [Jesus], were demanding of Him a sign from heaven" (Lk 11:16).
+The Israelites tested God in the desert (Ps 95:9) with their grumbling.
+Some people, "to test (Jesus), were demanding of Him a sign from heaven" (Lk 11:16).
 Testing God is a dangerous and arrogant thing to do.
-Ananias and Sapphira wound up dead after their "scheme to put the Spirit of the Lord to the test" (Acts 5:9).
+Ananias and Sapphira wound up dead after their "scheme to put the Spirit of the Lord to test" (Acts 5:9).

 Prayer: Father, grace me to prepare for the tests You give me by studying Your word daily (Acts 17:11).

 Promise: "I have sent you untiringly all My servants the prophets." —Jer 7:25